 At Little Thurrock, our co-operative school values of self-responsibility, self-help, democracy, equality, equity and solidarity are extremely important to us and underpin everything that the children learn.
 By embedding these values into our curriculum and school life, we aim to nurture responsible, resilient and mindful individuals who are well prepared for life in the wider world.
 We ensure that our values are celebrated in all lessons as well as weekly circle times and children are rewarded for displaying them through our celebration assemblies.

 We believe as a school that our children have a right to become informed about the issues and current affairs that affect the future of the world they live in.
-For this reason, we have an established expectation that at least one of the topics planned for each year group has a strong link to a current affair or global issue.
 We strongly encourage our pupils to develop informed opinions about the challenges faced around the world and then channel their emotional investment in these issues in a positive and constructive way.
 It is our hope that all children at Little Thurrock Primary School can make a meaningful and valuable contribution to the world around them.

 The teaching of early reading starts with ‘Read, Write Inc’ (RWI) which is our chosen phonics scheme for Reception, Year 1 and Year 2.
 This has a very clear teaching and learning structure for phonics, letter formation, sentence structure and reading.
 Writing in Read Write Inc focuses on word and sentence structure with the appropriate use of punctuation, vocabulary and spelling expected at each RWI stage.
 Children practise and apply their reading and writing skills to other curriculum subjects.